Edward Brabrook

 Born in 1839 in London, Brabrook was a lawyer by training and became the senior registrar of friendly societies.
 He wrote extensively on the law relating to working-class self-help institutions, promoting legal guides for industrial and provident (co-operative) societies, trade unions, and savings banks.
 He was appointed a Companion of the Order of the Bath in the 1897 Diamond Jubilee Honours.

 His works included a proposal for an "Ethnographic Survey of the United Kingdom" put to the British Association for the Advancement of Science, coordinating activities of the Folklore Society, Anthropological Institute and Society of Antiquaries.
 He was president of the Anthropological Institute in 1895–1897; and president of the London and Middlesex Archaeological Society from 1910 to 1930.

+Baptised at Wesley's Chapel, City Road, London on 12 May 1839.
 He died in 1930 in Wallington, Surrey and was buried at West Norwood Cemetery.